ag88/Adafruit_ILI9341_SPI_stm32duino/README.md

 Note that this probably isn't the most 'optimized', but that an attempt is to only use the SPI.h interfaces.
 This in part to allow codes to be used across the cores, keeping much of the codes common. reducing the if-defs.
-The use of bit banding still helps with the STM core, though it isn't too obvious in the above stats.
+The use of hardware SPI and bit banding still helps with the STM core, though it isn't too obvious in the above stats.
 The Adafruit stats on libmaple core isn't directly comparable to STM core as it is different.

 ### Limitations